Clemapfel/mousetrap/docs/03_actions.md

 \image html two_actions_menu_model.png

+\note mousetraps menus are extremely powerful, we will learn more about its functionality in the [next chapter on widgets](./04_widgets.md).
+For now, we are just using it to illustrate how actions are used in applications

 Here, we created two actions `action_01` and `action_02`, each of which simply prints to the console.
-We then created a `MenuModel`, which is the model component of our clickable menu.
+We then create a `MenuModel`, which is the model component of our clickable menu.
 By calling `MenuModel::add_action`, we add both actions to this model. `add_action` takes two argument, as its second the action, and as its first the label which will be displayed by the menu on screen.

 Lastly we create  `PopoverMenu` and `PopoverMenuButton`.
-The former is a little window that sticks to a button, the latter is a button that, when clicked, show the window.
+The former is a little window that sticks to a button, the latter is a button that, when clicked, shows the window.
 As seen in the screenshot above, the window now contains two items with our given labels.
 Clicking the first, we get:

 ```
 01 triggered
 ```

 By using actions instead of global functions, we effectively decoupled behavior and its triggers.
 The above `action_01` can be linked to a button, a second menu somewhere else or a completely unrelated part of the application, such as another library.
+We do not need to keep track of what it is connected to, modifying the action modifies all its potential triggers.

 ## Shortcuts

-Another advantage of actions is that we can associate a **keyboard shortcut** with it.
+Another advantage of actions is that we can associate it with a **keyboard shortcut** with it.
 More advanced users and/or users with physical disabilities will often wish to control an application without using the mouse too much.
-This can be accomplished by using shortcuts.
+This can be accomplished by using shortcuts, a combination of keyboard keys that trigger behavior when pressed once.

-We will learn how to trigger shortcuts in general in the chapter on event handling, for now we can make navigation of a menu easier by associating each of ours actions with a keyboard shortcut.
+We will learn how to trigger shortcuts in general in the [chapter on event handling](./05_events.md), for now we, can make navigation of a menu easier by associating each of our actions with a keyboard shortcut.
 Let's say we want to trigger `action_01` using `Control + 1`, and `action_02` using `Control + 2`.

-Using `Action::add_shortcut`, we add the shortcuts like so:
+Using `Action::add_shortcut`, we add the shortcuts to actions like so:

 ```cpp
 auto action_01 = Action("example.menu_model_action_01", app);